its-dirg/vopaas_test_environment/README.md

 In this section all necessary configuration is described.

+** TODO change all example/default confiurations for VOPaaS to YAML **

 ## Proxy configuration

 | Parameter name | Data type | Example value | Description |